jeffpar/pcjs.v1/README.md

 The PCjs web server is *not* required to run most PCjs simulations.
 Any web server (Node, Apache, Nginx, etc) that can serve the necessary JavaScript files to your browser will work.
 However, instructions for doing that are beyond the scope of this "Quick Start" document.
-Also, it is possible to create simulations that require access to PCjs web server APIs; however, none of the simulations in the repository should require API access.
+And while it is possible to create simulations that require access to PCjs web server APIs, none of the simulations in the repository should require API access.

 ### Installing PCjs